• Disease Overview

 Disease Overview

-Short chain acyl-CoA dehydrogenase deficiency (SCADD) is a rare autosomal recessive genetic defect in fatty acid catabolism belonging to a group of diseases known as fatty acid oxidation disorders (FOD).
-It occurs because of a deficiency of the short-chain acyl-CoA dehydrogenase (SCAD) enzyme.
+Short chain acyl-CoA dehydrogenase deficiency (SCADD) is a rare genetic abnormality in fatty acid catabolism.
+SCADD is in a group of diseases known as fatty acid oxidation disorders (FOD).
+SCADD occurs because of a deficiency of the short-chain acyl-CoA dehydrogenase (SCAD) enzyme and is inherited in an autosomal recessive pattern.

-Although SCADD was initially thought to produce severe problems including progressive muscle weakness, hypotonia, acidemia, developmental delay, and even early death, it is now believed that this deficiency has no clinical relevance.
-Since the advent of expanded newborn screening programs using tandem mass spectrometry technology, many more SCADD infants are being detected, all of whom are asymptomatic.
+SCADD was initially thought to produce severe problems including progressive muscle weakness, hypotonia, acidemia, developmental delay and even early death, but it is now thought that this deficiency does not lead to health problems.
+Since the advent of expanded newborn screening programs using tandem mass spectrometry technology, many more infants with SCADD have been identified, all of whom do not have these symptoms.

 When symptoms are present, additional diagnostic testing for another condition should be performed as the association is likely coincidental rather than causative.